How to Find and Hire a Social Media Manager VA to Grow Your Site

 5. Set Expectations Early on for Your Social Media Virtual Assistant

-Set expectations on the first meeting.
+Set expectations at the first meeting.
 It would help if you met with each candidate before making a hiring decision.
 This meeting is an opportunity to answer any questions they may have.
 You can also ensure that there is clarity on what you want from them, what they can do for you, and whether or not there are any potential conflicts that would prevent them from working for your company.
 You will also want to assess whether their personality matches yours well.

 Finding the Right Person to Help Your Business Grow can Increase Your Focus on Strategy and Reduce Overall Stress.